Skip to main content

 Read more about her political achievements.

-Image of a woman in a blazer smiling
+A woman in a blazer smiling

-Flossie Wong-Stall is a Chinese-American virologist and molcular biologist.
+Flossie Wong-Stall is a Chinese-American virologist and molecular biologist.
 She was the first scientist to clone HIV in 1985 and determine the function of its genes, a significant step in proving that HIV is the cause of AIDS.

 In 2007, The Daily Telegraph heralded Dr. Wong-Staal as #32 of the "Top 100 Living Geniuses."
 For her contributions to science, the Institute for Scientific Information named Wong-Staal the top female scientist of the 1980s.